kspkritika/JuGRN-Generator/README.md

 	$ git clone https://github.com/varnerlab/JuGRN-Generator.git

-To execute a code generation job, Julia must be installed on your machine along with the Julia packages ``ArgParse`` and ``JSON``.
+To execute a code generation job, Julia must be installed on your machine along with the Julia packages [ArgParse](https://github.com/carlobaldassi/ArgParse.jl), [JSON](https://github.com/JuliaIO/JSON.jl) and [ODE](https://github.com/JuliaDiffEq/ODE.jl).
 Julia can be downloaded/installed on any platform.
 The required [Julia](http://julialang.org) packages can be installed by executing the commands:

-	julia> Pkg.add("ArgParse")

-and

-	julia> Pkg.add("JSON")
+	julia> Pkg.add("<package name goes here>")

 in the Julia REPL.